 We collect all this for each user so you can assess how they engage with your Experiences, where they fall off, or where you can improve their journey.

-Reviewing your Chameleon data, along with your product events enables you to understand how you can improve your efforts; and what's working and what isn't.
+Reviewing your Chameleon data and product events enables you to understand how you can improve your efforts and what's working and what isn't.

 Understanding your data in Chameleon

 To make it easier to assess the performance of your Experiences, you can review your overall Experience stats in your Dashboard.
-Get an overall understanding of how users engage with your Experiences from the Homepage.
+From the Homepage, you can get an overall understanding of how users engage with your Experiences

 β¨ Your "Engagement Index" is a good indicator of "healthy" in-app Experiences.

-Or select any Experience type, or a specific Experience to see a performance breakdown, for how many Experiences you have live, how many users engage with them, and how they are performing overall.
+You can also select any Experience type or a specific Experience to see a performance breakdown, for how many Experiences you have live, how many users engage with them, and how they are performing overall.

 π Learn more about Chameleon's Dashboard reporting